5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 * Secondary Whatsapp account (phonenumber that doesn't actively uses WhatsApp, because you can't receive messages when the tracker is online)
 * Rooted Android phone **OR** Jailbroken iPhone **OR** Real PHP knowledge
-* Linux Server/RPi that runs 24/7 (tested on Debian/Ubuntu)
+* Linux Server/RPi that runs 24/7 (tested on Debian/Ubuntu) (Do not use Windows, use a [virtual machine instead](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html))
 * Nginx or Apache with PHP with PDO (php5-pgsql installed) (you can't host on simple webhoster, you need a terminal!)
 * PostgreSQL